Friday, September 10, 2010

 The hand consists of skin, bones, ligaments, joints, muscles, nerves, blood vessels and tendons, and the interaction between these elements is delicate and complex.

-Hand surgeons receive specific and extensive medical training in the diagnosis and treatment of all hand disorders, injuries and abnormalities, including arthritis, carpal tunnel syndrome, cyst and skin cancer removals, fractures, lacerations, strains, joint replacements, and nerve, tendon and artery repairs.
+Hand surgeons receive specific and extensive medical training in the diagnosis and treatment of all hand disorders including:

 • Arthritis and arthritis-related deformities including joint replacements